transmitterdan/s2spice/README.md

 Install MS Visual Studio 2022 Community edition: https://visualstudio.microsoft.com/vs/community/

-Open a "x86 Native Tools Command Prompt for VS 2022" window and issue these commands
+Open a "x86 Native Tools Command Prompt for VS 2022" window and create a folder where you want to build s2spice.
+In this example, we assume you have created a folder called "C:\myProjects".
+Then issue these commands
 ```
 REM setup a project folder
-mkdir myProjects
+cd c:\myProjects
 cd myProjects
 git clone https://github.com/transmitterdan/s2spice.git
 .\s2spice\setup
 ```
 If all goes well you should see the s2spice window open.
-There are 2 executables, one in the s2spice\build\Release folder, and the other in s2spice\build\Debug folder.
+There are 2 executables created, one in the s2spice\build\Release folder, and the other in s2spice\build\Debug folder.
 The Debug version is slower but it will give more helpful messages if something goes wrong.